jamesshore/livestream/README.md

 Start the server using the run command described under "Running the Code."
 E.g., `./run.sh 5000`.

 The service transforms text using ROT-13 encoding.
-In other words, `hello` becomes `urryb`.
+In other words, `hello` becomes `uryyb`.

 It has one endpoint: